 Customer Service You Can Trust

-Roller chains have supported a multitude of industries including automotive, food, beverage, agricultural, material handling, and many more!
+Roller chains have supported a multitude of industries, including automotive, food, beverage, agricultural, material handling, and many more!
 Chains provide a unique benefit that makes production more cost-effective, efficient and consistent.
 When these systems are down, productivity comes to a halt.
 Time is money, which is why PEER Chain stocks a large inventory of roller chains and sprockets, along with a wide assortment of attachments.
 Do you have questions about how to find the ideal roller chain for your needs?
 Contact our friendly and knowledgeable professionals at 800-523-4567 or via email to [email protected].
 If you are attempting to match a chain or sprocket and don’t see what you need, just let us know!

 About PEER Chain